Wouldn’t it be great if after adding new content to your WordPress site, the following happened … just from your page

 WordPress is not only great for SEO out of the box, but its SEO aspect can be easily enhanced with excellent SEO plugins.

-Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
-Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks are used to turn links on your site into memorable and more “search engine friendly” URLs.
+Permalinks also improve the usability, aesthetics, and forward-compatibility of your links.

 Now … let’s see the reason why it’s best to configure your permalinks in WordPress.